AdelleKing/Tribe/README.md

 # **Tribe**
 ## **Site Overview**
-Welcome to Tribe - the number one destination for the African and Caribbean communty.
-Here at Tribe we foster a passion to connect and enhance the African and Caribbean communties in rural areas.
+Welcome to Tribe - the number one destination for the African and Caribbean community.
+Here at Tribe we foster a passion to connect and enhance the African and Caribbean communities in rural areas.
 Connect with others by joining activities being hosted by people like yourself, or host your own activity.
-Find Balck Owned businesses providing the products and services you need, using the business directory.
+Find Black Owned businesses providing the products and services you need, using the business directory.
 Build new relationships with the secure profile portal which includes a chat function.

 ![Am I responsive screenshot](docs/screenshots/amires.png)